COVID-19 vaccination in Australia: Australian Capital Territory

 On 22 February 2021, the first Canberran received a COVID-19 vaccination.
 She was a 22-year-old registered nurse, and a member of a COVID-19 testing team.

 In the ACT, by 11 June 2021, one mass vaccination clinic centre in Garran, one vaccination clinic in Calvary Public Hospital and some selected GP clinics were delivering vaccinations.

 60% of the population of the ACT had received their first dose as of 24 August 2021.
-On 11 September 2021, the ACT became the first Australian state or territory to have 50% of the eligible population over 16-years-old fully vaccinated.
+On 11 September 2021, the ACT became the first Australian state or territory to have 50% of the eligible adult population over 16-years-old fully vaccinated.
 On 30 September 2021, the ACT became the first state or territory to reach 90% of first doses administered to the 16-years or older eligible population.

 New South Wales

 On 8 April 2021, the Australian Technical Advisory Group on Immunisation (ATAGI) recommended that the Pfizer vaccine (Comirnaty) be preferred over the AstraZeneca vaccine in people under the age of 50.
 This led to the NSW government to temporarily suspend inoculation with the AstraZeneca vaccine in the state for one day.

 On 10 May 2021, a mass vaccination hub opened at Sydney Olympic Park.
 The same day, registrations began for NSW residents aged 40 to 49 to receive the Pfizer vaccine.
-On 9 August, Qudos Bank Arena at Sydney Olympic Park was opened as a Pfizer vaccination hub for Higher School Certificate (HSC) students.
+On 9 August, the Sydney SuperDome at Sydney Olympic Park was opened as a Pfizer vaccination hub for Higher School Certificate (HSC) students.
 The hub was fully booked with almost 3,000 appointments on its first day.
-The Qudos Arena vaccination hub closed on 7 November 2021, after delivering more than 360,000 doses.
+The Sydney SuperDome vaccination hub closed on 7 November 2021, after delivering more than 360,000 doses.

 From 16 June 2021, NSW residents who were aged over 50 could get an AstraZeneca vaccination from selected pharmacies.
 The NSW health department approved 1,250 pharmacies to administer the vaccine under strict regulations.

 On 12 July, the state government opened up the AstraZeneca vaccine to over-40s, with vaccination hubs opening in the Fairfield, Canterbury-Bankstown and Liverpool regions, amid a growing outbreak in those areas of the Delta variant of COVID-19.

 On 24 July, ATAGI released a statement in response to the NSW Delta outbreak, which stated that all individuals aged 18 years and over in greater Sydney, including adults under 60 years of age, should strongly consider getting vaccinated with any available vaccine, including the AstraZeneca COVID-19 Vaccine.
 This was based on an increased risk of COVID-19 infection and ongoing constraints in supplies of the Pfizer vaccine.

 On 24 August, NSW reached the milestone of 60% first doses administered to the eligible population.
 On 2 September NSW became the first state to reach the 70% level of first doses given to their eligible population.